Schiggebam/apex_algorithms/algorithm_catalog/worldsoils/openeo_udp/Readme.md

 ## Acknowledgments / Funding
-- European Space Agency ESA WORLDSOILS project (Contract No. 400131273/20/I-703 NB)
+The project received funding under the ESA WORLDSOILS project (Contract No. 400131273/20/I-703 NB)

 # Known limitations
-The bare surface reflectance quality and availability is lower for areas with spectral mixtures, such as small fields, orchards and agroforestry areas.
+- The bare surface reflectance quality and availability is lower for areas with spectral mixtures, such as small fields, orchards and agroforestry areas.
-Generally,
+- The spatial resolution is limited by the B12 band of Sentinel, which is available at 20m ground sampling distance.
-Requires threshold image that is loaded *from_stac*.
+- The algorihtm requires threshold image that is loaded via *from_stac(...)*.
 It is currently available for the European continent.
+- Generally, a temporal window of at least multiple months is recommended for stable averages